Skip to main content

 Description:

-Deletes the specified contexts from the CTE system.
-Each context name is treated as a tag name and deleted using CTE's DelTag API.
+Deletes the specified contexts.
+Each context name is treated as a tag name.
 This operation removes the tag and all associated blobs.

 Example: